Prosecutor: Proud Boys viewed themselves as ‘Trump’s army’

 Rehl, the first defendant to testify, said the group had “no objective” that day.
 Pezzola testified that he got “caught up in the craziness” and acted alone on Jan.
 6 when he used a riot shield stolen from a police officer to smash a Capitol window.

-Prosecutors have argued that Tarrio and the others mobilized a loyal group of foot soldiers — or “tools” — to supply the force necessary to carry out their plot.
-Mulroe said the Proud Boys leaders wanted to stop Congress from certifying Biden’s victory “by any means necessary, including force.”
+The prosecutor told jurors that the Proud Boys leaders wanted to stop Congress from certifying Biden’s victory “by any means necessary, including force.”

 “You want to call this a drinking club?
 You want to call a men’s fraternal organization?
-Ladies and gentlemen, let’s call this what it is … a violent gang that came together to use force against its enemies” the prosecutor said.
+Ladies and gentlemen, let’s call this what it is … a violent gang that came together to use force against its enemies” Mulroe said.

 Key witnesses for prosecutors included two former Proud Boys members who pleaded guilty to riot-related charges and are cooperating with the government in the hopes of getting lighter sentences.